pulzze/autoflow-documentation/docs/ids/action-data-yaml-encode/tooltip.md

-This Action encodes a given data string into yaml.
+Encodes a YAML string from data